tidalu/Tour-of-web-Capabilities/web_capabilities_/th.md

     - It is a low-level API
     - Connect to music devices, such as synthesizers, keyboards, guitars, drum machines and also lightning systems
     - Send and receive MIDI messages

+## Web Serial

+    - It is  a low-level API
+    - Communication with serial devices connected to a user's computer via USB, Bluetooth, or other serial connections
+    - Built on top of the existing serail protocol, which is widely supported by devices and operating systems
+    - It requires user permission before allowing web applications to access serial devices.
+    - Sending and receiving data, controlling settings, and detecting device disconnection.

+## Web USB

+    - It's a low-level API; targeted to device vendors mainly
+    - The device should not be registered by the OS yet with a driver
+    - Communication with USB devices connected to a user's computer.
+    - Read and write data directly to and from USB devices, without the need for custom drivers or proprietary software.
+    - It requires user permission before allowing web applications to access USB devices.
+    - Configuring device settings, updating firmware, and accessing device data.

+## Vibration

+    - It does not work on Many browsers